MicrosoftDocs/VBA-Docs/api/Word.Application.IsSandboxed.md

 ## Remarks

-Use the  **IsSandboxed** property to determine if a document is open within a protected view window.
+Use the  **IsSandboxed** property to determine if a document is open within a Protected View window.

 ## Example

-The following code example displays whether the specified document is open in a protected view window.
+The following code example displays whether the specified document is open in a Protected View window.

 ```vb